JayPatel20200/BookAppNew/BookAppNew/README.txt

  Modified CategoryController.cs
  2044
- Added the Delete functions in category.js and run the application created new application with necessary output
+ Added the Delete functions in category.js and run the application created new application with necessary outputslkdjflksdjflksadjjfds